RunzWithScissors/GitBrackets/README.md

 # GitBrackets
-Test: using GitHut with Brackets
+Test: using GitHub with Brackets
+Learning to use GitHub with Brackets. test test test test test test